Tax Guide for Self-Employed Electricians

 - Construction Industry Scheme — GOV.UK

-- Simplified expenses for vehicles — GOV.UK
+- Simplified expenses if you're self-employed — GOV.UK

 - Check if you need to register for VAT — GOV.UK